Conister Lodge No. 4548

 Isle of Man IM2 3EE

-Meets at Freemasons’ Hall, Douglas on the fourth Tuesday in the months of October, November, January, February, March, April and May
+Conister Lodge meets at Freemasons’ Hall, Douglas on the fourth Tuesday in the months of October, November, January, February, March, April and May.

 The Formation of Conister Lodge No. 4548